Dispersion effects in elastic electron scattering from $^{208}$Pb: Results

 where $N_L=10$ is the total number of the considered states.
 The angular dependence of the contributions $dS_{\rm box}(L,\omega_L)$ is provided in Fig.~\ref{fig7}.
 In order to elucidate the influence of magnetic scattering, the Coulombic contribution $dS_{\rm box}^{\rm coul}(L,\omega_L)$ (relating to $A_{fi}^c(L,\omega_L)$) is shown in addition.

 Fig.~\ref{fig7}a displays the results for the two dominant dipole states at 12.3 MeV and 14.2 MeV excitation energy.
 It is seen that for the 12.3 MeV state, one has basically Coulombic scattering in the backward hemisphere, but magnetic scattering at small angles which leads to a steep increase of $|dS_{\rm box}|$ with decreasing angle.
 For the 14.2 MeV dipole state, magnetic scattering is important at all angles.
-The behaviour of the two other high-lying dipole states at 14.6 and 15 MeV is quite similar (Fig.~\ref{fig7}b), their contribution to $dS_{\rm box}$ being slightly smaller.
+The behaviour of the two other high-lying dipole states at 14.6 and 15 MeV is quite similar (Fig.~\ref{fig7}b), their contribution to $dS_{\rm box}$ being mostly smaller.

 The results for the two isoscalar $L=2$ states are shown in Fig.~\ref{fig7}c.
-It is seen that the 4.085 MeV state provides a Coulombic behaviour at nearly all angles, while the spin-asymmetry change by the 10.9 MeV state is considerably influenced by magnetic scattering at the angles below $70^\circ$.
+It is seen that the 4.085 MeV state provides a Coulombic behaviour at nearly all angles, while the spin-asymmetry change by the 10.9 MeV state is considerably influenced by magnetic scattering at the angles below $60^\circ$.
 Indeed, one may derive this behaviour from the form factors displayed in Fig.~\ref{fig3}b.
 It is seen that the transverse electric form factor $F_{21}^{te}$ largely compensates the Coulombic $F_{2}^c$ up to $|\bfq| \approx 0.3$ fm$^{-1}$.
-At $E_i-c^2=56$ MeV, this corresponds to $\vartheta_f \lesssim 65^\circ$, in good accord with the diminished magnetic influence on $dS_{\rm box}(L=2,\omega_L=10.9$ MeV) beyond $70^\circ$.
+At $E_i-c^2=56$ MeV, this corresponds to $\vartheta_f \lesssim 65^\circ$, in good accord with the diminished magnetic influence on $dS_{\rm box}(L=2,\omega_L=10.9$ MeV) beyond $60^\circ$.
 Included in Fig.~\ref{fig7}c is the collective $L=3$ state at 2.165 MeV which is purely Coulombic and which contributes significantly to $dS_{\rm box}$ at the backward angles, together with the two $L=2$ states.

 The low-lying dipole state at 5.512 MeV (Fig.~\ref{fig7}d), again strongly magnetic, as well as the isovector octupole states (like one of them, at 28.94 MeV) contribute negligibly to $dS_{\rm box}$.
-The same is true for the isovector quadrupole states, except possibly at the smallest angles, (see the result for the 21.6 MeV state).
+The same is basically true for the isovector quadrupole states (see the result for the 21.6 MeV state).